 METimage will provide continuity to the AVHRR (Advanced Very High Resolution Radiometer) series on board the EPS and NOAA satellites, and VIIRS on board NOAA satellites.
 METimage is expected to have a great improvement with respect to AVHRR and comparable performance with respect to VIIRS.

-The primary objective of the VII mission is to provide high quality imagery data for global and regional Numerial Weather Prediction, nowcasting, and climate monitoring through the provision of:
+The primary objective of the VII mission is to provide high quality imagery data for global and regional numerial weather prediction (NWP), nowcasting, and climate monitoring through the provision of:

 - High horizontal resolution cloud products including microphysical analysis

 - Sea surface temperature

 - Vegetation, snow coverage, and fire monitoring products

 The mission objectives also include providing information on aerosols, cloud size, surface albedo, fire, land and ice surface temperature, snow cover and soil moisture.
 An important objective of METimage is to support the sounders on-board EPS-SG A satellite for their geolocation, cloud characterisation and scene inhomogeneity quantification for correction of the spectral response.

 Compared to its predecessor AVHRR, METimage will have many more channels for the benefit of measuring far more geophysical variables.
 This combined with on-board radiometric calibration of solar channels and the enhanced spatial sampling (500m compared to 1km at nadir) will provide a breakthrough in several application areas: numerical weather forecast, very short-range forecast and now-casting, oceanography, hydrology, land-surface applications, and climate monitoring.

 This imaging radiometer measures the thermal radiance emitted by the earth and solar backscattered radiation.
 It, thus, covers a broad spectral range in 20 spectral bands from 443 to 13.345µm.
 METimage provides images in a number of spectral channels as listed below.